Kalabasa/leanrada.com/src/pages/works/miniforts.md

 ![gif](../img/miniforts_3.gif)

-The game is not *complete*, but it's decent enough for a few minutes of gameplay.
+The game is not *complete*, but it’s decent enough for a few minutes of gameplay.

 <span class="bleed">![minions building a wall](../img/miniforts_1.gif)</span>

-The game's development slowed down to a halt as I found myself being more and more limited with Minetest's API and engine design - particularly its client-server design.
+The game’s development slowed down to a halt as I found myself being more and more limited with Minetest’s API and engine design - particularly its client-server design.

-I guess it's partly my fault.
+I guess it’s partly my fault.
 Minetest is a first-person creative-survival voxel game "engine" - a Minecraft clone, if you will.
-It's not particularly suited for a base-builder RTS experience.
+It’s not particularly suited for a base-builder RTS experience.

-Here, I'll write about some of the major limitations and the solutions I came up with.
+Here, I’ll write about some of the major limitations and the solutions I came up with.

 ---

 ## The scripting language

 My first problem was **Lua**.
-I didn't like Lua.
-It's not type-safe and lacks some of the modern expressions like the conditional (ternary) operator.
+I didn’t like Lua.
+It’s not type-safe and lacks some of the modern expressions like the conditional (ternary) operator.

 To solve this, MiniForts was written in **TypeScript**.
 Then I used [**TypeScriptToLua**](https://typescripttolua.github.io/).

-With the addition of `.d.ts` declaration files, I was able to use Minetest's API in a type-safe way.
+With the addition of `.d.ts` declaration files, I was able to use Minetest’s API in a type-safe way.
 It also unlocks fancy OOP, which is very useful in developing a game.

 ---

 ## The GUI engine

-Another problem is Minetest's **GUI system**.
-It's not very usable.
+Another problem is Minetest’s **GUI system**.
+It’s not very usable.
 It has absolute positioning and a lack of nesting or layouting.
 Interaction and UI updates are procedural.

 To solve this I used [**JSX**](https://www.typescriptlang.org/docs/handbook/jsx.html), an XML-like syntax for defining UI in code.

-But there isn't anything in Minetest that knows how to render JSX elements, so I had to create a **GUI engine** within the game that takes in JSX elements and renders it via Minetest's APIs.
+But there isn’t anything in Minetest that knows how to render JSX elements, so I had to create a **GUI engine** within the game that takes in JSX elements and renders it via Minetest’s APIs.

 The end-result is a more flexible GUI system, with bonus reactive data-binding and callbacks.